-Giordano, Dave West, Shelli Vannelli, Jack Rojas and many
+Giordano, Dave West, Shelli Vannelli, Ramon Bellido, Jack Rojas and many

 Riding in the open convertible car (see other pix)

-(up from Florida) and S.V.A.
-Treasurer Terri Van Dyke (in from The
+(up from Florida) and the S.V.A.
+Treasurer Terri Van Dyke (down from The

 Bronx) and some special supportive performance guests from

-the Imperial Queens of New York ("IQKNY").
-Many Stonewall
+the Imperial QUEENS & Kings of Greater New York

 veterans did not attend this